balfieri/flightplan/README.md

 FUTURE FEATURES<br>
 ---------------

+It will look up and show other information such as radio frequencies, runways, FBOs, nearest airports along the route and whether they are within gliding distance from midpoints.

+It will look up METARs, TAFs, winds aloft, PIREPs, SIGMETs, AIRMETs, etc. from online weather databases.

 It will print out a wind card for use in diverting to an alternate airport during a VFR checkride.

-It will look up METARs, TAFs, winds aloft, etc. from online weather databases.

-It will look up and show other information such as radio frequencies, runways, FBOs, nearest airports along the route and whether they are within gliding distance from midpoints.

 It will consult obstacle and terrain-elevation databases and print out closest hazards along the route.